Stuyk/altv-os-context-menu/README.md

 All menus must be created on **client-side**.
 They only need to be initialized once.
 They are attached to an identifier and an entity id.

+Go in-game.
+Hold `alt` and `right-click` on any object.
+Open your console with `F8` then look at the model number for the object.

 `alt.emit('context:CreateMenu')`